-Centennial Hall Monitor Application
+Centennial SMART Hall Monitor Application

-Duties & Responsibilities: A Hall Monitor is responsible for assisting teachers with monitoring student behavior in the hallways during locker time, or when going from one classroom to another.
+Duties & Responsibilities: A SMART hall monitor is responsible for assisting teachers with monitoring student behavior in the hallways during locker time or when going from one classroom to another.
 A good hall monitor knows the SMART expectations well and serves as a role model for his/her peers by displaying positive behaviors.
 Each day, the hall monitor will assign a grade of A-F to each grade level (4,5 and 6) based on his/her assessment of that grade’s behavior in the hallway.
 For each week of serving as a hall monitor, a student will earn a free game pass for himself/herself and 1 guest.
+Acceptance as a SMART hall monitor is dependent upon academic eligibility, always being on time to class, and remaining free of behavior referrals.

 Hall Monitor Application Name: ___________________